Dre Campbell Farm

 12. Garden Cleanup

-Clearing away all the detritus of summer and fall is vital to keeping down harmful insects.
+Clearing away the detritus of summer and fall is vital to keeping harmful insects at bay.

 Leaves, waste, and litter harbor overwintering Mexican beetles.
-Therefore, a good spring cleanup will help prevent an infestation of these pests.
+Therefore, a thorough spring cleanup will help prevent infestations of these pests.

 13. Debug Turbo

-Debug acts as a repellent and inhibits feeding and larval development.
-However, to speed up infestation control, dilute it with water and spray thoroughly on crops early in the morning or the evening.
+Debug acts as a repellent, inhibiting feeding and larval development.
+However, to speed up infestation control, dilute it with water and spray thoroughly on crops early in the morning or in the evening.

 Repeat applications as advised by the manufacturers.